xaya/xaya_tutorials/libxayagame Component Relationships.md

 ### Using Custom RPCs

 As Mover is very simple, the above model is sufficient.
-However, complex games can benefit from using custom RPCs.
+However, complex games can benefit from using a custom RPC server.
 Whether the information flow is between libxayagame and the front end or between the game logic and the front end doesn't particularly matter; it's merely a design choice.
-Running custom RPCs would then follow this pattern:
+Running a custom RPC server would then follow this pattern:

 ![Alternate XAYA game component relationships](img/libxayagame-game-logic-to-front-end.png)

+The custom RPC server may or may not be included in the game logic.
+How it is implemented is up to individual developers.

 ### The General Case